Francis Cromie: Submarine Service

-In 1901, he was promoted to lieutenant rank, two years later he obtained four "first lieutenant" appointments.
-That same year in 1903, he volunteered to join the Royal Navy Submarine Service, and was one of the first officers to command a submarine.
-In 1906 he was awarded the bronze Royal Humane Society medal, while serving on submarine HMS A3 at Spithead, he tried to save a sailor who was swept overboard.
+In 1901 he was promoted to Acting Sub-Lieutenant, two years later he was promoted to Lieutenant.
+In 1903, he volunteered to join the Royal Navy Submarine Service and was one of the first officers to command a submarine.
+In 1906, he was awarded the bronze Royal Humane Society medal for his efforts, while serving on submarine HMS A3 at Spithead, to save a sailor who was swept overboard.
 From 1911 to 1912 he commanded the depot ship HMS Onyx and a flotilla of submarines at Devonport, and in 1913-14 the depot ship HMS Rosario and the British China Hong Kong submarine flotilla.

-In August 1915 he commissioned the submarine HMS E19, the following month he forced a passage into the Baltic Sea to support the Russian Baltic Fleet, preying on iron ore transports from Sweden to the German Empire, where for a week long moment he had succeeded in entirely suspending German maritime traffic in the area.
+In August 1915, he commissioned the submarine HMS E19; the following month, he forced a passage into the Baltic Sea to support the Russian Baltic Fleet, preying on iron ore transports from Sweden to the German Empire, where for a week he succeeded in entirely suspending German maritime traffic in the area.
 During his service in the Baltic, he torpedoed a German destroyer and on 7 November 1915 sank the German cruiser Undine, as well as sinking or capturing 10 German steamships.
+On 31 December 1915 he was promoted to the British Royal Navy rank of Commander.

 Service distinction

 On 31 May 1916 he received the British Empire Distinguished Service Order (DSO), followed by a succession of imperial Russian orders; Order of St. Anna (2nd Class with Swords), Order of St. Vladimir (4th Class with Swords), Order of St. George (4th Class), as well as the French National Order of the Legion of Honour (Chevalier).
-Shortly after, he was promoted to the British Royal Navy rank of Commander.

 Diplomatic service in revolutionary Petrograd

-Together with his knowledge of the Russian language and prevailing conditions, he was appointed in May 1917 naval attaché to the British Embassy in the tense revolutionary city of Petrograd (Saint Petersburg), Russia.
-Highly respected among Russia's elite, his diplomatic tact, during the Russian revolution, earned him much respect from the extremists for his fairness.
+Together with his knowledge of the Russian language and prevailing conditions, on 19 October 1917 he was promoted Acting Captain and appointed as naval attaché to the British Embassy in the tense revolutionary city of Petrograd (Saint Petersburg), Russia.
+Highly respected among Russia's elite, his diplomatic tact, during the Russian Revolution, earned him much respect from the extremists for his fairness.
 In April 1918, after the Germans had secured control over the Baltic coast, he was responsible for the evacuation and scuttling of the British Baltic submarines.